mozilla-ai/lumigator/README.md

 # Mozilla.ai Lumigator

-Source code for the Mozilla.ai Lumigator, a platform guiding LLM developers through the process of model selection.
+Lumigator is an open-source platform built by [Mozilla.ai](https://www.mozilla.ai/) for users guiding through the process of selecting the right LLM for their needs.

 # Setup